2025 Merit Award Letter of Intent Instructions

 NOTE: It is incumbent upon the applicant to make a clear link between the project and the mission of the AHA.
 The lay summary will be assessed in terms of potential impact on the AHA mission; this will be factored into the overall priority score as noted in the peer review criteria.

-• Science Classification: Choose BOTH a Primary Classification and a Secondary Classification.
-Current science classifications are listed on the AHA website.
+Science Classification: Choose BOTH a Primary Classification and a Secondary Classification.
+View the AHA's current science classifications.

-• Your Letter of Intent as a PDF document.
-See LOI Guidelines below.
-(3-page limit)
+• Your Letter of Intent as a PDF document (3-page limit)

 • Potential to move your research into emerging and/or difficult areas of inquiry, being consistently at its forefront.